 This implementation of cloud computing is beneficial for cross-compatibility.

-One prime instance is the introduction in 2018 of Adobe’s Experience Cloud Device Co-op.
+One prime instance is the introduction in 2018 was Adobe’s Experience Cloud Device Co-op.
 Cloud computing then enables service rollout for all end-users, no matter their device, with no degradation of consumer experience.

 The Future Of Cloud Computing